Skip to main content

 Degree Type: MS

-The Master of Science in Marriage and Family Therapy (MSMFT) is a COAMFTE accredited terminal degree program.
+The Master of Science in Marriage and Family Therapy (MSMFT) is a terminal degree program that is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 With this degree, following a period of post-graduate supervised practice, graduates can become licensed as marriage and family therapists.
 The program is designed for students drawn to the field of mental health who have a passion for understanding and treating relationships.

-The program is offered through on-campus and online branches with differing admission terms:
+The program is offered through on-campus and online branches with differing admission schedules:

-The on-campus branch, is offered as a full-time program and is completed in two years, including the summer quarter following the first year.
+The on-campus branch, is offered as a full-time program with enrollment in the fall quarter only and is completed in two years, including the summer quarter following the first year.

 The program prepares students by using a 21st century approach to therapy developed over 25 years at The Family Institute.
-Known as Integrative Systemic Therapy, this approach produces therapists who skillfully deliver family, couple, and individual therapy.
+Known as Integrative Systemic Therapy, this approach is used to teach therapists to skillfully deliver family, couple, and individual therapy.
 The curriculum and clinical training are informed by multi-cultural and social justice perspectives.

 The program also emphasizes research.
-Courses are research informed and students learn to utilize an standardized instrument to measure progress with their own cases.
+Courses are research informed and students learn to apply research findings to their own cases.
 For students interested in pursuing a doctorate following graduation, research opportunities exist as does a thesis option.

-Students conduct 500 hours of therapy, at least 200 of which are conducted with couples and families.
-Students will also receive more than 250 hours of group and individual supervision.
+During their time in the program, students conduct 400 hours of therapy, at least 125 of which are conducted with couples and families.
+Students will also receive approximately 250 hours of group and individual supervision.

-For students in the online branch of the program, participation in one on-campus immersion event during their program is required for graduation.
+For students in the online branch of the program, participation in an on-campus immersion event during their program is required for graduation.

-The program is a partnership between The Graduate School and The Family Institute at Northwestern University, a world-renowned center with 50 years of experience conducting, teaching, and researching marriage and family therapy.
+The program is a partnership between The Graduate School and The Family Institute at Northwestern University, a world-renowned center which has been providing teaching, and researching marriage and family therapy for over 50 years.

 Additional resources: